SwiftyLab/MetaCodable/Sources/MetaCodable/MetaCodable.docc/Limitations.md

 }
 ```

-This is due to ``Codable()`` unable to determine the type of `value`, by specifying the type explicitly expansion is performed successfully:
+This is due to ``Codable(commonStrategies:)`` unable to determine the type of `value`, by specifying the type explicitly expansion is performed successfully:

 ```swift
 @Codable